mdtanveeralamgir/react-udemy-3rd/README.md

 388*: useSearchParam
     - set query param and get access to it using useSearchParam
-    - toggle between sigin/register using query param
+    - toggle between sigin/register using query param 389*:
+    - auto action to save a new user